Installation#

 • LAPACK

 though many Linux distributions come with these.
+Using the scripts provided in Fidimag:

-OS X
+OS X#

 OS X has not shipped with GCC since the release of OS X Mavericks.
 You therefore need to install this, as the version of clang which ships does not support OpenMP.
 We advise that you use the brew package manager, and install gcc5.
 We also strongly advise that you install the Anaconda Python distribution - we do not test against the version of Python that comes with OS X.

-Once you have done this, you need to specify the compiler you are using:
+Once you have done this, you need to specify the compiler you are using

 export CC=gcc-5